 I used to joke that my gender was "a woman in tech" because I've never truly felt like a woman outside of society gendering me as one.
 During the past few months, I've come to realize I'd been hiding my feelings about gender behind humor.
 Demi Adejuyigbe brought an excellent talk on hiding behind humor to XOXO 2018, and one line really stuck out to me:

 If I make fun of me, then it won't matter when other people do.

 Demi wasn't speaking about gender, but when he spoke that line, feelings about how I've previously interacted with my gender flooded my existence.
 If I said that I was a woman, then it wouldn't hurt me when other people did.

 I started to understand that I am non-binary, probably primarily agender, in no small part because of the space the XOXO community provides me to safely be who I am.
 For a time, XOXO was the only space I was actively out in.
 While I continue to deeply feel that acceptance and safety within the XOXO community Slack, I didn't truly feel that safety deep in my gut at the festival.
-If I sat and thought about it, I felt safe because I had my partner Matt, my friend Kanane, and some other close friends who would help me navigate potential issues and because I felt the Andys would take those issues seriously, should something happen.
+If I sat and thought about it, I felt safe because I had my partner Matt and other friends who would help me navigate potential issues and because I felt the Andys would take those issues seriously, should something happen.

 During past XOXOs, I have always cried - sometimes during talks, others back in my hotel room after experiencing days where I've felt radically seen as a person in ways I am not used to.
 But I'm the sort of person who cries a lot, and I've come to accept and expect that.